by-pinja/azure-subscription-cleaner/README.md

 with your own values and execute `deployment\Prepare-Environment.ps1`

 The function app also needs to be able to delete other resource groups.
 This can be done by giving the function app `Contributor` access to the subscription.
+This is not done as part of the CI progress.

 For details, see `deployment\Prepare-Environment.ps1`